 at Penn State's 2020 Undergraduate Research Exhibition.

 Briana N. Sprague graduated from The Pennsylvania State University with a PhD in Human Development and Family Studies in May 2019.
 Briana is now a T32 Population Neuroscience of Aging and Alzheimer's Disease postdoctoral fellow in the department of Epidemiology at the University of Pittsburgh.
 Briana is interested in the complex, dynamic relationships between physical, cognitive, and everyday function in older adults as well as ways to intervene to promote health in these domains.
 She is also a self-described statistics "power user" interested in implementing innovative statistical and methodological approaches to answer substantively interesting questions in gerontology.

-in Psychology and Human Development and Family Studies.
-Alana will be
+Psychology and Human Development and Family Studies.
+Alana will be attending

-attending medical school at Nova Southeastern College of Ostoeopathic
+medical school at Nova Southeastern College of Osteopathic Medicine in

-Medicine in Clearwater, Florida.
-Alana's long-term goal is to pursue a career as
+Clearwater, Florida.
+Alana's long-term goal is to pursue a career as a Pediatrician.
+At

-a Pediatrician.
-At Penn State, she was involved as President of Global Medical
+Penn State, she was involved as President of Global Medical Brigades, Best Buddies,

-Amber graduated from the Pennsylvania State University with a BS in Human Development and Family Studies-- Lifespan Developmental Sciences option and minoring in Gerontology.
+Amber graduated from the Pennsylvania State University with a BS in Human Development and Family Studies with a minor in Gerontology.
 She hopes to have a career in Occupational Therapy focusing on older adults.